/ TitanHQ Blog

 Email archives are used in other investigations.
 If the organization is audited or a part of an ongoing litigation, the archives might be subpoenaed for court proceedings.
 Organizations might be required to keep archived messages for a set amount of time, so before deleting any archive files, it’s important to check with compliant regulations to ensure that they can be permanently removed from the system.

 Using archiving software to create backups of your email messages has several benefits.
 They can be used in data loss prevention if backups fail or the backup files are corrupted.
-Archives are a copy of email data, so they can be used as failover during disaster recovery.
+Archives are a copy of email data, so they can be used as failovers during disaster recovery.
 Having good email archives can speed up recovery, so it can save the organization money by reducing downtime after a compromise.

 The PST files used to store email messages locally can be unreliable and don’t handle metadata well.
 Archiving reduces the overhead of storing standard PST files, especially when they must be used as backups.
-Instead of restoring entire PST files, the archives can be searched based on metadata to find specific messages and reviewing them.
+Instead of restoring entire PST files, the archives can be searched based on metadata to find specific messages and review them.
 It’s this advantage that makes archiving software solutions more convenient and effective for businesses.

 Backups should not be completely replaced with archiving solutions, but these solutions will add a layer of security and data privacy to an organization that relies heavily on email messages for communications both internally and externally.
 Good solutions also organize archives and allow flexible tagging of indexed metadata, making searches faster when administrators must find specific messages based on various search queries such as date, sender, recipient, categories, departments, customer name, and business purpose.